itsthejoker/itsthejoker.github.io/joplin-and-fastmail/index.md

 As I continue my quest to slowly cut more and more Google services out of my world, I knew that eventually I would need to break my dependence on Google Docs and Google Keep as a way to keep track of thoughts and writing.
 Eventually I found, with the help of some friends, a solution that works really well for me and I'd like to share it with you!

+{{< admonition type=warning title="Hey, you in the future!" >}}
+FYI, I don't use this the WebDAV backup anymore.
+As my Joplin data became bigger (>700MB), it became slower and slower to back up.
+I've switched to the [self-hosted version of Joplin Server](https://buymeacoffee.com/mladcepes/how-host-your-own-joplin-server-a-step-step-guide), and that has fixed the speed issues.

+This is still a totally valid option, but I personally did hit the limits of what I thought was reasonable for multi-device syncing.
+If you're only using one device and just want a backup, this is probably still a great option for you!
+{{< /admonition >}}

 ## The Requirements

 When looking at what Google Docs and Keep brought for me, it was fairly easy to separate the things I cared about from the things I didn't care about.